whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-27-Five-Four-Club-Men-Clothing-Subscription-January-2016-Review-Coupon.md

 <img src="/images/FiveFourClubJan2016EurekaBlackTee2.jpg" border="0" style="border:none;max-width:100%;" alt="Five Four Club Eureka Tee" />
 </a></center>

-<p>A closer look at the collar area shows a different lining, and the black tee actually has some specks of multi-color in them.</p>
+<p>The inside lining on this one is grey and white, and the black tee actually has some specks of multi-color in them.</p>

 <br>